kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 are world-wide experiments focused on the blind testing of methods for protein structural bioinformatics.

 **2020**
-: Contributed to one of the top performances (ranked 2nd) in modeling structures of protein complexes in CASP14 and CASP14-CAPRI experiments.
+: Contributed to one of the top performances in modeling structures of protein complexes in CASP14 and CASP14-CAPRI experiments (ranked 2nd in CASP, ranked 1st in CAPRI jointly with two other groups).
 Group "Venclovas", members: Olechnovič K, Dapkūnas J, Venclovas Č.

 **2019**